-Training classes are offered the first and third Tuesday of each month at 2:00pm and 6:00pm.
-There will be NO classes on any Election Day or during Early Voting.
+Training classes are offered the first, second and third Tuesday of each month at 2:00pm and the first Tuesday of the month at 6:00pm.
+No classes will be offered during Early Voting or on Election Day.

-Class size is limited so you must contact our office to reserve a seat no later than 12:00 pm on the day you wish to attend training.
+Class size is limited so you must contact the training team either by email [email protected] or phone (512-943-1630) to reserve a seat no later than 12:00 pm on the day you wish to attend training.
 Classes are approximately 30 minutes.
 Due to the length of training, anyone arriving more than five minutes late may be asked to reschedule.

 Once you have completed your formal training, you will be issued a Certificate of Appointment and given a registration packet with instructions and supplies.